dojoVader/dojovader.github.io/_posts/2024-25-10-Building-a-saas-Chrome-Extension.md

 ### Payment Gateway:

-Option 1: Stripe but handle taxes manually
+**Option 1**: Stripe but handle taxes manually\
-Option 2: LemonSqueezy an MOR (Merchant of Record) that handles taxes for you
+**Option 2**: LemonSqueezy an MOR (Merchant of Record) that handles taxes for you

-## Marketing Strategy
+### Marketing Strategy

 **Note**: I am not a marketing expert, so I will be exploring the following marketing strategies based on my limited knowledge:

 Now the question is how do I get users to install my extension, the first key part is understanding your audience, and knowing what community they belong to, and where they hang out.
 My extension centres around Shopify Integration so that means, joining the same spaces as my audience and engaging with them.
-The goal is not to appear spammy but to provide value and engage with the community, develop a level of reputation, and contribute resources that have a marketing pitch around your extension.
+The goal is not to appear 'spammy' but to provide value and engage with the community, develop a level of reputation, and contribute resources that have a marketing pitch around your extension.
 Discord, Reddit and Social media are good mediums for reaching out to a wide audience, it also helps if the author has a level of influence within each community and by influence, it means having a reputation that's tied to the platform being targeted, it shows a level of expertise and trustworthiness.